spec-framework/documentation/output/chapters/SpecReusability.pier.md

-The remaining methods are getters, methods to delegate to sub widgets, one method to compute the methods in a specific class for a specific protocol, and methods to register to sub widgets events\.
+The remaining methods are getters, methods to delegate to sub widgets, one method to compute the methods in a specific class for a specific protocol, and methods to register to sub widget events\.
-Those methods are summed up in the code [1\.13](#ex_viewer_others)\.
+Those methods are summed up in the code in [1\.13](#ex_viewer_others)\.